AvePoint/cloud-api/docs/elements/general/service subscription/get-all-services.md

-                    "retention": "N/A", // The data retention period of the customer; not applicable here "consumedStorage": "N/A", // The consumed storage size of the customer; not applicable here "expirationDate": "2025-09-26T00:00:00Z", // The expiration date of the customer’s service "change": "N/A", // The user seats changes in the pooled license compared with the first day of the current month; not applicable here
+                    "retention": "N/A", // The data retention period of the customer; not applicable here "consumedStorage": "N/A", // The consumed storage size of the customer; not applicable here "expirationDate": "2025-09-26T00:00:00Z", // The expiration date of the customer’s service "change": "N/A", // The changes in the pooled license compared with the first day of the current month; no changes here
                     "source": "AvePoint pooled subscription", // The source of the subscription "paymentType": "Prepaid", // The payment type of the subscription; not applicable here "subscriptionName": "N/A", // The subscription name; not applicable here